A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

 \subsubsection{Metrics}

-To ensure fair and transparent comparisons across all tasks, we follow established evaluation metrics from previous works, with minor but essential adjustments tailored to polymers.
+To ensure fair and transparent comparisons across all tasks, we employ established evaluation metrics from previous works, with minor but essential adjustments tailored to polymers.

 For the polymer conformation generation task, where no established polymer-specific metrics exist, we design our evaluation metrics that consider both structure-matching and energy-matching.
-Here, we denote the sets of generated and reference conformations as $S_g$ and $S_r$, respectively.
+Here, we denote the sets of generated and reference conformations \re{corresponding to the same polymer} as $S_g$ and $S_r$, respectively.
 In this context, the corresponding structure-matching metrics are defined as follows:

-where the generated conformation $\widehat{\bm{C}}$ and reference conformation $\bm C$ have already been aligned before computing their RMSD.
-Meanwhile, the corresponding energy-matching metrics are defined similarly by replacing the structural difference $\text{RMSD}(\bm{C}, \widehat{\bm{C}})$ in Eq.~\eqref{eq: structure} with potential energy difference $| E(\bm{C}) - E(\widehat{\bm{C}}) |$.
-Here, the Coverage metric~\cite{xu2022geodiff}, relying on a fixed RMSD threshold $\delta$ for structural comparison in the small molecule domain, is unsuitable for polymer conformation generation as polymers typically exhibit a much larger conformational space with significant diversity arising from their chain length, flexibility, and repeating units~\cite{chen2021polymer}.
+where the generated conformation $\widehat{\bm{C}}$ and reference conformation $\bm C $ \re{have been optimally \rre{aligned using the Kabsch algorithm in PyMOL~\cite{delano2002pymol} before computing root-mean-square deviation (RMSD), thereby minimizing structural discrepancy arising from rigid-body rotation and translation.} In addition, $|S_r|$ and $|S_g|$ denote the total number of conformations in the reference and generated sets, respectively.
+Specifically, S-MAT-R (Recall-based) measures the coverage of the reference conformational space by averaging the distance from each reference conformation to its nearest neighbor in the generated set, while S-MAT-P (Precision-based) evaluates the fidelity of the generated samples by averaging the distance from each generated conformation to the closest reference one.
+In fact, both S-MAT-R and S-MAT-P have already been widely adopted in the molecular conformation generation field~\cite{xulearning, xu2021end, shi2021learning, luo2021predicting} for quantifying structural discrepancy.
+Here, they are also reported in \text{\AA}ngstr\"oms (\text{\AA}), consistent with the unit of atomic coordinates.
+Since RMSD itself is an average over the number of atoms, both S-MAT-R and S-MAT-P are not further normalized, with a theoretical range of $[0, +\infty)$.
+Besides, lower values for both metrics indicate superior performance in capturing the target conformational ensemble.} Meanwhile, the corresponding energy-matching metrics are defined similarly by replacing the structural difference $\text{RMSD}(\bm{C}, \widehat{\bm{C}})$ in Eq.~\eqref{eq: structure} with potential energy difference $| E(\bm{C}) - E(\widehat{\bm{C}}) |$.
+Please note that the Coverage metric, which relies on a fixed RMSD threshold $\delta$ for structural comparison in the small molecule domain~\cite{xu2022geodiff}, is unsuitable for polymer conformation generation as polymers exhibit a much larger conformational space with significant diversity arising from their chain length, flexibility, and repeating units~\cite{chen2021polymer}.
 Thus, we exclude it from our evaluation metrics but still report the corresponding performance under this metric in Supplementary Information~\ref{SI-sec: exp_conf} for reference.